emmavantaa/CharredMeadows_Skills_Combat/README.md

 # CharredMeadows_Skills_Combat
 A project I worked together with someone else.
-My job was to create the character/skill progression and combat.
+My job was to create the character/skill progression and combat.<br>
+This was the first time I was creating a turn-based battle system and a character progression system.. <br>

-Bellow things will be better explained.
+Below things will be better explained.